-In my opinion, the D-X2E is just as good if not better than most 1,500 dollar guitars out there.
+In my opinion, the D-X2E is just as good if not better than most 1,500-dollar guitars out there.

 All in all, I really like this guitar and it sounds great.
-If you’re in the market for a good-sounding dreadnought and can deal with some less expensive materials and finish, I don’t think you can go wrong with this one.
+If you’re in the market for a good-sounding dreadnought and can deal with some less expensive materials and finishes, I don’t think you can go wrong with this one.
 Highly recommend it if you’re looking for Martin quality but can’t afford the next level up.
 I don’t think it can be beat for the price.

 - Good setup right out of the box

 - Incredible quality for the price